jina-ai/examples/urbandict-search/README.md

 </table>

 Eventually, here comes a new Pod with the name of `ranker`.
 Remember that Chunks are the basic units in jina.
 In the deep core of jina, both indexing and quering take place at the Chunk level.
-Chunks are the elements the the jina core can understand and process.
+Chunks are the elements the, the jina core can understand and process.
 However, we need to ship the final query results in the form of Document, which are actually meaningful for the users.
 This is exactly the job of `ranker`. `ranker` combines the querying results from the Chunk level into the Document level.
 In this demo, we use the built-in `BM25Ranker` to do the job.
 It uses the BM25 algorithm to get the weights of query Chunks, and calculates the weights sum of the Chunks' matching scores as the score of the matched Document.
 For the details, please refer to the jina document page.

 ```yaml
 ranker: